 .*.
 Use this expression with caution; depending on the size of code, and the level of optimization, a lot of information can print.

-To compile with optimization remarks enabled and pipe the information to an output file, pass the selected above options and debug information to
+To compile with optimization remarks enabled, debug information specified, and pipe the information to an output file, pass the selected above options and debug information to

 Table of Contents